una-auxme/paf/doc/03_research/01_acting/04_research_Acting_Pylot_and_PAF21_2.md

 - Longitudinal control => a simple PID controller should suffice
 - lateral control => Pure Pursuit as well as Stanley controller should be implemented, following tests can show, where to use each controller.
 - additional features:
   - emergency breaking => this command is supposed to bypass longitudinal and lateral controllers (and should use the bug discoverd by [paf21-2](https://github.com/ll7/paf21-2/tree/main/paf_ros/paf_actor#bugabuses))
   - additional functionality mostly should be added here .

-# PAF21_2 Acting:
+## PAF21_2 Acting

 ### [Standardroutine](https://github.com/ll7/paf21-2/tree/main/paf_ros/paf_actor#standardroutine)

 ![Untitled](../../00_assets/research_assetes/standard_routine_paf21_2.png)

 - Longitudinal control
   - PID controller
 - Lateral control
   - Stanley controller

  → CarlaEgoVehicleControl-Message an Carla